 In July 2015, the Australian Government introduced the Australian Government Charging Framework, to improve consistency of charging activities and help determine when it is appropriate to charge for a government activity.
 The Charging Framework supports government entities to design, implement and review government charging.
 The framework applies to all Public Governance, Performance and Accountability Act 2013 agencies.

-In accordance with the charging framework, the Australian Financial Security Authority (AFSA) developed a Cost Recovery Implementation Statement (CRIS) to demonstrate the cost recovery model for PPSR activities, to apply from 1 July 2018.
+In accordance with the charging framework, the Australian Financial Security Authority (AFSA) has developed a Cost Recovery Implementation Statement (CRIS) to demonstrate the cost recovery model for PPSR activities, to apply from 1 July 2018.
 Cost recovery broadly encompasses fees and charges related to the provision of government goods and services (including regulation) to the private and other non-government sectors of the economy.